NickTikhonov/morsel/README.md

 morsel
 ======

-Stratified sampling library for Java.
-Allows for generation of random stratified sampling points inside a polygon parameterized by coordinates.
+Stratified sampling library for Python and Java.
+Allows for sampling of fields using several different techniques.

 ![Use within an Android application](http://i.imgur.com/ls1rRtb.png)